Woman coach mapping niche positioning for a specific client problem

-Here’s the hard truth: niching mistakes are costing you real clients, right now, and less qualified coaches are eating your lunch.
+Here’s the hard truth: weak niche positioning can make strong expertise difficult to recognize.
 Let’s rip off the Band-Aid and dive into the seven critical ways you’re accidentally sabotaging your niche (and what to do instead).

 “I help women live their best lives.”